Time and Absence

 Vacation time off

-Non-ACGME Fellows have 21 days of vacation time off front-loaded on their initial start date.
+Non-ACGME Fellows have 21 days of vacation time off front-loaded as their balance on their initial appointment start date.

 If the appointment length is less than 12 months, vacation leave days are prorated.
 Vacation time off is to be applied for and approved in advance by the local unit.

-Vacation time off may not be carried over upon reappointment and is not eligible to be paid out upon termination/resignation.
+Vacation time off may not be carried over upon reappointment and is not eligible to be paid out attermination.

 Holidays

-Non-ACGME Fellows receive paid time off for all UW-recognized holidays.
+Non-ACGME Fellows receive paid time off for all UW holidays.

-Individuals in these titles may join in the observance of all UW-recognized holidays.
+Individuals in these titles may join in the observance of all UW holidays.
 However, clinical responsibilities and educational requirements may necessitate an individual report for duty.
-In the event they report for duty on a UW-recognized holiday, they must be allowed to observe the holiday within the 30 calendar days following the UW paid holiday.
+In the event they report for duty on a UW holiday, they must be allowed to observe the holiday within the 30 calendar days following the UW paid holiday.

-Holidays do not carry over upon reappointment and are not eligible for payout upon termination/resignation.
+Holidays do not carry over upon reappointment and are not eligible to be paid out termination.

 Civil Duty time off